Sor3nt/Amazon-Fire-TV-Stream/README.md

 # Amazon Fire Tv for Node.js
 A simple NodeJs Module that allows to stream a video to any Fire TV device.

+ Feel free to spend me a beer for this work over Paypal sor3nt@gmail.com, thank you!

 ## How to use:

 Include the library: